dotnet/android/Documentation/workflow/DevelopmentTips.md

 # Attaching GDB using Visual Studio on Windows

-The GDB integration in Visual Studio is quite similar to the LLDB integration in Android Studio.
-It might be a more convenient option for users who already have the Android NDK installed and who don't currently have Android Studio installed.
+Visual Studio can attach GDB to Xamarin.Android for native debugging.
+The integration includes the usual features like the graphical thread and call stack windows and the ability to set breakpoints using the source code editor.

  1. In the Visual Studio Installer, under the **Individual components** tab, ensure that **Development activities > C++ Android development tools** is